10yard/dkafe/readme.md

 Allow roms in ROM_DIR to be overwritten.
 Set to 1 when using an emulator that doesn't support a rompath argument e.g. AdvanceMAME.

 `EMU_EXIT_RPI`
-Raspberry Pi specific command to issue after exiting emulator e.g. using `wmctrl` to return focus to the frontend or using 'xrandr' to change the frontend display scale.
+Raspberry Pi specific command to issue after exiting emulator e.g. using `wmctrl` to return focus to the frontend.

 `EMU_ENTER_RPI`
 Raspberry Pi specific command to issue before starting an emulator